Bewitched: Cancellation and aftermath

 At the same time, to help fulfill the network's contract with Bewitched, Asher and Harry Ackerman created another ABC sitcom for the 1972–1973 season called Temperatures Rising.
 The series starred James Whitmore and Cleavon Little.
 In its first year, the sitcom struggled with its format and ratings and in midseason, Asher was replaced as producer by Bruce Johnson and Duke Vincent.
 Despite its challenges, the series ended its first year with a respectable 29 share and was renewed for the 1973–1974 season.
 To improve ratings and help Paul Lynde fulfill his contract with the network after the demise of his show, ABC wanted to make some changes.
 When The New Temperatures Rising Show debuted in September 1973, Lynde had replaced Whitmore and the emphasis on black comedy in the show became more prominent.
 In spite of the changes, ratings for the series fell well below those of the previous season.

 When Screen Gems head John Mitchell and ABC chief programmer Barry Diller noticed that The New Temperatures Rising Show was failing, they contacted William Asher and asked him to return and salvage the series.
 The show was resurrected on July 18, 1974, after a six-month hiatus with its original title Temperatures Rising.
 Joining Lynde and Little in the cast was Bewitched alumna Alice Ghostley.
 Once again, the changes in cast and format failed to resuscitate the series and Temperatures Rising was canceled, with the final episode broadcast on August 29, 1974, ending William Asher's original contract with ABC and Bewitched.

 In 1976, Ashmont Productions produced the pilot for the television series Tabitha, the story of the daughter from Bewitched working as an adult at a television station.
-However, they did not produce the 1976-1977 one season television series.
-As mentioned before in this article, Ashmont Productions was one of the production companies for Bewitched.
+However, they did not produce the 1976–1977 one-season television series.
+As mentioned before in this article, William Asher's and Elizabeth Montgomery's Ashmont Productions was one of the production companies for Bewitched.